PTSD: A psychological condition – or the result of a serious brain injury such as CTE?

 As the CEO of a world-leading stem cell research and treatment center, I also fight a battle against conventional wisdom.
 I think it’s safe to say that I won’t face trial and a sentence of death for my views, but others are dying or suffering needless pain — especially our nation’s veterans.
 That’s because all too many veterans and others aren’t getting appropriate treatment for post-traumatic stress disorder (PTSD).

-While conventional wisdom classifies PTSD as a mental illness that’s treated with medication and counseling, there’s plenty of evidence that PTSD can be caused by an actual physical injury to the brain itself.
+While conventional wisdom classifies PTSD as a mental illness that’s treated with medication and counseling, there’s evidence that PTSD can be caused by an actual physical injury to the brain itself.

 Don’t get me wrong.
 PTSD can indeed result from exposure to stress with no physical injury at all.
-But if there is a physical injury to the brain, then treating that injury can offer faster and more effective results than relying on medications or counseling.
-Stem cell therapy as part of a treatment regimen based on new research by leading scientists and medical professionals offers new hope for these patients – if we take action to change our views on how some cases of PTSD may be caused by physical brain injuries and adopt new treatment protocols based on this research.
+But if there is a physical injury to the brain, then treating that injury can offer faster and more effective results than exclusively relying on medications or counseling.
+Stem cell therapy as part of a treatment regimen based on new research by leading scientists and medical professionals offers new hope for these patients – if we take action and change our evaluation process, understanding that some patients suffering from symptoms of PTSD may also have suffered physical brain injuries – then we can adopt new treatment protocols to help them recover and improve their quality of life.

 I’m optimistic that we can.
 Indeed, Galileo’s discoveries marked a turning point in human history – the Renaissance, when humanity emerged from the “Dark Ages” into a period of enlightenment.
 Today we stand at a similar turning point, an enlightenment that will reshape the future of medicine – and I’m doing all I can to help.